spyke7/eva-01/README.md

 - [x] view - Displays the content of the files. `view <file1> <file2> <...>`
 - [x] time - It just shows you the time.
 - [x] forge - It makes directory.
 Command - `forge <directory1> <directory2> <...>`
+- [x] sys - It can be used to interact with the system and processes.
+Also it shows specific things related to the system.
+        `sys` - shows system and hardware informations.
+        `sys -p` - shows all the processes.
 - [x] calc - Just a simple calculator.
 - [x] say - Prints text to the console and also write and appends text into files which are in double quotes only and ends with >> and file name with proper space. `say <text>` or `say <"text"> >> <filename>`